What are the programme’s main activities?

 What does the annual work programme involve?

 The first annual work programme of the UAFP, adopted in July 2021 (C/2021/5338), had a budget of EUR 24.05 million, of which EUR 7.96 million has been allocated to provide tools for information exchange and support for mutual administrative assistance in customs and agriculture.

 For 2023, the third financing decision and annual work programme of the UAFP has been adopted in February 2023 (C/2023/813) with a total budget of EUR 24 850 000.
 Thereof, EUR 8.23 million has been allocated to provide the tools and support mentioned above.

 OLAF will directly implement the budget.
 However, for technical assistance, coordination, and providing IT services for the Commission's Directorate-General for Taxation and Customs Union (DG TAXUD), the budget will be implemented jointly with DG TAXUD.

 What type of actions are eligible?

-For 2021, the main actions planned in mutual administrative assistance in customs and agriculture are set out below.
+The main actions planned in mutual administrative assistance in customs and agriculture are set out below.

 - IT studies, development and maintenance - The Commission will procure: (i) IT studies; and (ii) development and maintenance services.
 These studies and services will help the AFIS platform and its different applications to lend mutual assistance in customs matters.